 Several readers have expressed their love for the download-able budget software, You Need a Budget (YNAB).
-I had to include it in this week of budgeting reviews.
-YNAB 3 was recently released in beta.
-I downloaded the free trial version to my computer last night and gave it spin.
+I gave it a spin.
+Here’s what I learned using the popular budgeting software/app.

 YNAB is Not a Complete Money Management Tool

-Something I quickly discovered about YNAB 3 is that it isn’t a well-rounded money management tool, like Quicken or Mint.
+Something I quickly discovered about YNAB is that it isn’t a well-rounded money management tool like Quicken or Mint.
 But it’s not really trying to be that.
 YNAB is a budgeting tool.
-The creators really understand the psychology behind budgeting and “getting ahead”, and they incorporate that into the software.
+The creators really understand the psychology behind budgeting and “getting ahead,” and they incorporate that into the software.

-For this reason, YNAB isn’t for the person who has a lot of stocks or real estate to track.
+For this reason, YNAB isn’t for the person with many stocks or real estate to track.
 Nor is it really for someone with a small business to keep track of.
 It’s not personal accounting software, plus budgeting.
 It’s simply budgeting software.

 YNAB’s 4 Rules of a Money Management Methodology